mrSky-lurk/l2c-journal-starter/README.md

 3. **Read your code** - Is it clear and well-commented?
 4. **Run the app** - Does everything still work?
 5. **Consider edge cases** - What could go wrong?

-**Optional: Share in Discord**
-Feel free to share your PR in the **Learn to Cloud Discord #phase-2** channel if you'd like additional feedback from the community!

 ### Merging Your PR